Are Your Emails Tone Deaf?

 When you are unsure if your email relays the intended tone and emotional strength, take a moment and read your email out loud.
 Read it as though you are reading it to the person you are sending it to.

 You will most likely be surprised at how your email “sounds” when read out loud.
-So use that opportunity to tweak your email so it reflects what you want to get across.
+So use that opportunity to tweak your email to reflect what you want to get across.

 Ask yourself: “Would I say this, to this person, in this way if we were face to face?”
 If you wouldn’t, then don’t hit send.
 Email is not a tool to say things you don’t have the guts to say in person.
 Nor is it an excuse to hide behind this screen.